LibreOffice/core/README.md

 ```
 * Note that cactus make can take a very long time to run so is only
 really only suitable for an initial build, if you
 make changes you should just run make at the top level.
+If you have multiple machines available a full build can be speeded up by configuring icecc and starting the scheduler this is enabled in the build.

 This build process produces a standard libreoffice deliverable archive
 __LibreOfficeDev_7.6.0.0.alpha0_Linux_x86-64_archive.tar.gz__
 at __workdir/installation/LibreOfficeDev/archive/install/en-US__

 The part of the file name __7.6.0.0.alpha0_Linux_x86-64__ is
-the LibreOffice version number and may change if
+the LibreOffice version number and may change if the LibreOffice is pulled into this fork.

-to produce an AWS Layers compatible version and simplify some
+To produce an AWS Layer compatible version and simplify some
 manual testing another script is available:

-The directory __cactus-build__ contains a number of example files that
+In the directory __cactus-build__ there are a number of example files
-need to be converted and a script that will extract the needed parts of
-LibreOffice into a directory and compress to the form needed for use
-by Cactus Analytics.
+of the type that need to be converted and a script that will extract the needed parts of LibreOffice into a directory and compress to the form needed for use by Cactus Analytics.

 There main test files are .xlsx files containing various types of
 overlapping merged calls hidden columns and hidden rows, but there are